The kinks, the solitons and the shocks in series connected discrete Josephson transmission lines: Introduction

-Transmission lines formed by JJs connected in series were studied beginning from 1990s, though much less than transmission lines formed by JJs connected in parallel \cite{solitons}.
+Transmission lines formed by JJ connected in series were studied beginning from 1990s, though much less than transmission lines formed by JJ connected in parallel \cite{solitons}.
 However, the former began to attract quite a lot of attention recently \cite{yaakobi,brien,macklin,kochetov,zorin,basko,dixon,goldstein}, especially in connection with possible JTL traveling wave parametric amplification \cite{white,miano,pekker}.

-In our previous publication \cite{kogan} we studied the propagation of shock waves in the discrete JTLs with resistive elements.
-The emphasis of that paper was analysis of the influence of the resistive elements on the width (and the shape) of the shocks.
-Now we want to analyse the structure of the shocks and solitary waves in the dissipationless JTL.
-We improve the continuum approximation used previously, thus taking into account the intrinsic dispersion of the discrete JTL.
+The interest in studies of discrete nonlinear electrical transmission lines, in particular of lossy nonlinear transmission lines, has started some time ago \cite{rosenau,chen,mohebbi}, but it became even more pronounced recently \cite{ricketts,houwe,katayama,sekulic}.
+These studies should be seen in the general context of waves in strongly nonlinear discrete systems \cite{kevrikidis0,english,kevrikidis,nesterenko0,malomed2,nesterenko,malomed}.

-The rest of the paper is constructed as follows.
-In Section~\ref{quasi} we formulate quasi-continuum approximation for the equations describing discrete lossless JTL.
-These equations are solved in Section~\ref{shock} for the case of shock and solitary waves.
-In Section~\ref{disc} we rigorously justify the quasi-continuum approximation for the shock and solitary waves in certain limiting cases.
-In Section~\ref{shunti} we discuss the effect of the shunting capacitors and resistive elements on the shock and solitary waves propagation in the discrete JTL.
-Application of the results obtained in the paper and opportunities for their generalization are very briefly discussed in Section~\ref{discussion}.
-We conclude in Section~\ref{conclusions}.
-In the Appendix we illustrate the advantage of the quasi-continuum approximation over the continuum one.
-The Appendix~\ref{int} formulates the generalized quasi-continuum approximation, by introducing the appropriate integral operator.
+In our previous publication \cite{kogan} we considered shock waves in the continuous JTL with resistors, studying the influence of those on the shock profile.
+Now we want to analyse wave propagation in the discrete JTL, both lossless and lossy